syth/Flashcards/README.md

 ## Prerequisites
 - A IDE that can compile Python programs (i.e. VSCode, Pycharm, etc.)
+- !!!MUST BE ON A MAC!!!!

 ## How to Run
+!!!MUST BE ON A MAC!!!!
 1. Clone or download the repository and go to the root directory.
 2. Run 'flashcards.py' in your choice of IDE
+## ALTERNATIVE WAY TO RUN
+1. Go to releases
+2. Download the latest release
+3. Run the executable
+4. Learn some basic Hiragana!

 ## Known Bugs and Disclaimers
 Disclaimers: